tradle/tim/README.md

 It may take a few minutes for staging to be updated.
 You can check the git hash on the home page to see if it updated or not.

+To rollback the staging build to the previous staging build you need to run `npm run rollback:dev`

 ##### Production

 To promote the build from staging to production (appdev.tradle.io -> app.tradle.io), run `npm run deploy:promote`

 It will ask you several questions, and may take a few minutes to be updated.
 Check the git hash on the home page.

+To rollback the production build to the previous production build you need to run `npm run rollback:prod`

 # Troubleshooting